jcllobet/ai_sat_cph/README.md

 ## Important information
 We are a Copenhagen-based (DK) branch of __Saturdays.AI__, a non-profit that aims to democratize people's access to Artificial Intelligence (AI).
 Feel free to take a sneak peak at our notebooks and try completing the Challenges!
-We have put together the material, sometimes from scratch and sometimes based on well known open machine learning courses.
+We have put together the material, sometimes from scratch, sometimes from other Saturdays.AI editions and sometimes based on well known open machine learning courses.

 As a side note, are always open for new material to improve the educational quality of our courses, so feel free to reach out through Social Media at one of our profiles - we are on _LinkedIn_, _Twitter_, _Facebook_, _Instagram_ and try to be active on _Meetup_.